40 Bold and Cozy Maximalist Decor Ideas for a Warm, Lived-In Look

 Throw pillows are small but mighty in home decor.
 They add color, texture, and comfort to any room.
 Bright, patterned pillows can bring life to a neutral sofa.
 In colorful rooms, they help tie everything together.
 Pillows do more than look good – they provide extra support and absorb sound, making rooms quieter.

-Custom pillows are becoming popular, allowing homeowners to show off their unique style.
+Custom pillows are gaining popularity, enabling homeowners to showcase their unique style.
 These often last longer than mass-produced ones, making them a smart buy.
-Designers use pillows to change a room’s look without spending a lot.
+Designers use pillows to transform a room’s look without incurring a significant expense.
 They’re perfect for seasonal updates or when you want a quick refresh.

 3. Layered Artwork

-Layering artwork is a hot trend right now.
+Layering artwork is a current trend.
 This technique adds depth and interest to walls.
 Designers mix different sizes, styles, and types of art to create dynamic displays.
 You might see paintings, photos, and prints all working together.
 Some people even overlap pieces slightly for a casual, collected look.

-Layered art lets homeowners tell their story through decor.
+Layered art allows homeowners to tell their story through their decor.
 It’s flexible, too – you can easily swap out pieces to update your space.
 This approach works in various rooms, from living areas to bedrooms.
 It adds character and warmth to homes.
-Layering art is a great way to fill empty walls and make rooms cozy.
+Layering art is a great way to fill empty walls and create a cozy atmosphere in a room.

 4. Gallery Walls

 Gallery walls are still prevalent in 2025.
 They’re a popular way to showcase art, photos, and decorative items.
-These walls create a focal point in a room and showcase personal style.
-Choose pieces with a common theme or color to make a gallery wall.
+These walls serve as a focal point in a room, showcasing personal style.
+Select pieces with a common theme or color to create a cohesive gallery wall.
 Lay out your arrangement on the floor before hanging.

 Mix different sizes and types of items for visual interest.
-Include things like mirrors or small shelves to add dimension.
-Gallery walls work well in many spaces, from living rooms to hallways.
+Include items like mirrors or small shelves to add depth and dimension.
+Gallery walls are well-suited for many spaces, including living rooms and hallways.
 They make rooms feel cozier by filling empty wall space.
-Homeowners love that they can update their gallery walls over time.
+Homeowners appreciate the flexibility to update their gallery walls over time.

 5. Moody Dark Walls